 More importantly is that Textiles play an important role in English interior.
 Also, decorative elements such as curtains, throw pillows, and blankets are the integral features of the living room.

-Most most likely you going to agree with me.
-French interior design styles are an imagination style.
+Most likely you going to agree with me.
+French interior design styles are an imaginative style.
 Because it combines the old with the new.
-And remain true to well-known design principles.
-However, it still includes the house owner’s character right into the area.
+ABut still remain true to well-known design principles.
+It still, however, includes the house owner’s character right into the area.

 Below are the key elements that you need to know to create this style.

-Mainly you will find Antiques treasure.
+Mainly you will find antique treasure.
 As well as layered dramatic home window treatments.
-And a French house style is beautifully assembled with a wealth of fresh flowers.
+And a French house style is beautifully assembled with a wealth of fresh flowers

 You will certainly discover a great deal of area for flexibility when it comes to color.